 Become a trusted resource

-by Cari Sass How much do you dread those annoying sales calls?
+How much do you dread those annoying sales calls?
 The ones where you can’t even get a word in to explain that you’re not interested or that what they are selling does not meet your need?
 As the end of the year approaches, these types of calls seem to ramp up.
-When … Read More
+When I start allocating budgets for the coming year and look for new opportunities to make sales and increase our market share, one approach I’ve always appreciated is the soft sell from a trusted resource.

 Do You Have a Mission Statement?

-by Jen Johnston A mission statement is not “fluff.”
+A mission statement is not “fluff.”
 This essential statement is what gives meaning and direction to any business.
 It answers the questions, “What business am I in and why?” and “Who are my customers?”
 The mission statement helps clarify whether your business is service-oriented, product-oriented, or both.
-It brings into focus just … Read More
+It brings into focus just whom you are serving and why.

 Understanding the pricing landscape